connexcs/docs/circuit-test.md

 # How to perform circuit test?

-To perform circuit test, follow the below simple steps:
+To perform circuit test, follow the simple steps shown below:

 1. Login to your **Connex** account and look for **"DID"** by extending the **"Management"** menu in left pane.